Muttiah Muralitharan: Philanthropy

 Muralitharan, along with his manager Kushil Gunasekara, established the charitable organisation Foundation of Goodness in the early 2000s.
 The organisation is committed to the wellbeing of the Seenigama region (in southern Sri Lanka) and supports local communities through a range of projects across areas including children's needs, education and training, health care and psycho-social support, housing, livelihoods, sport and the environment.
 Murali's Seenigama project raised funds from cricketers and administrators in England and Australia.
 Canadian pop-star Bryan Adams donated a swimming pool.

 Muralitharan also planned to build a second sports complex for war-displaced civilians in Mankulam, a town located 300 kilometres from north of Colombo.
-The two-year, $1 million dollar project aimed to build a sports centre, a school, English and IT training centres and an Elders' home.
+The two-year, $1 million project aimed to build a sports centre, a school, English and IT training centres and an Elders' home.
 While the Sports Complex remains the main project, Foundation of Goodness also plans to help educate children, youth and adults.
 English cricketer Sir Ian Botham visited Mankulam with Muralitharan, and later addressing the media in Colombo on 27 March 2011 said that he will consider a walk from Point Pedro (the extreme northern tip of Sri Lanka) to Dondra Head (the extreme southern tip of Sri Lanka) to raise funds for the project.

-In June 2004, Muralitharan also joined the United Nations World Food Program as an ambassador to fight hunger among school children.
+In June 2004, Muralitharan also joined the United Nations World Food Programme as an ambassador to fight hunger among school children.

 When the 2004 Indian Ocean earthquake devastated Sri Lanka on 26 December 2004, Muralitharan contributed to the relief programs.
 He himself narrowly escaped death, arriving 20 minutes late at Seenigama, where he was to give away prizes at one of the charity projects he worked on.
 While international agencies were bringing food in by air, Muralitharan paid for and organised three convoys of ten trucks each to get assist in the distribution.
 He persuaded those who could to donate clothes, and supervised the delivery himself.

 During the rehabilitation efforts in the tsunami's aftermath, cement was in short supply.
 Muralitharan promptly signed an endorsement deal with Lafarge, a global cement giant, that was a straight barter, where cement would be supplied to the Foundation for Goodness in exchange for work Muralitharan did.
 During the first three years since the tsunami, the foundation raised more than US$ 4 million to help survivors, and has built homes, schools, sports facilities and computer centres.